railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 corresponds to the case where, for simplicity, you delete a step in the process so the end user can set off the process automatically.

-The `Automatic No Step Added` mode will not include the additional stock move but will change the destination move transparently to assign the linked the location.
+The `Automatic No Step Added` mode will not include the additional stock move, but will change the destination move transparently to assign the linked the location.
 You could then assign a destination location to which you send all the products that arrive in your warehouse.
 The storesperson will modify the goods receipt note.